Learn why Gartner just named Builder a Cool Vendor

 When defining design tokens, considering how you want to update and maintain those tokens in the future is key.
 By using CSS variables to define your design tokens, you can update the token values in your code and have those changes automatically reflect across all content using those tokens.

-To use CSS variables for your design tokens, you first need to define the variables in your CSS code.
-For example:
+To use CSS variables for your design tokens, first define the variables in your CSS code.
+For example, in your global.css:

 :root {